Mytakeon/gh-pages/src/routes/post/svelte-tailwind-vite.md

  const templateRepoPath = "https://raw.githubusercontent.com/Mytakeon/vite-svelte-tailwind/main";
 </script>

-You can view the template on [Github](https://github.com/Mytakeon/vite-svelte-tailwind).
-If you want to repeat the steps yourself or convert an existing app, here are the steps:
+Here is a quick overview of how to create a Svelte project with [Vite](https://vitejs.dev/), Typescript and [Tailwind](https://tailwindcss.com/).
+You can view the template on [Github](https://github.com/Mytakeon/vite-svelte-tailwind), but if you want to do the conversion from scratch, or convert an existing app, here are the steps:

-1. Run `npx create vite myproject` to scaffold a project using [vite](https://vitejs.dev/).
+1. Run `npx create vite myproject` to scaffold a project using Vite.
 Select `svelte`, then `svelte-ts`.
-1. `cd myproject && pnpm install` (or `npm` or `yarn`)
+1. Install the dependencies: `cd myproject && pnpm install` (or `npm` or `yarn`).
-1. Install tailwind and its required dependencies: `pnpm add -D postcss tailwindcss autoprefixer`.
-[Postcss](https://postcss.org/) is a tool used to transform CSS.
+1. Install tailwind and its required dependencies:

+   `pnpm add -D postcss tailwindcss autoprefixer`.

-   [Autoprefixer](https://autoprefixer.github.io/) is a plugin that Tailwind depends on.
-It parses your CSS to add [vendor prefixes](https://developer.mozilla.org/en-US/docs/Glossary/Vendor_Prefix) (e.g. `-webkit-` for Chrome) to it.
+   [Postcss](https://postcss.org/) is an NPM package used to transform CSS, for example to transpile to future CSS syntax or for linting.
+Postcss supports plugins, and Tailwind is a Postcss plugin.
+[Autoprefixer](https://autoprefixer.github.io/) is another plugin that Tailwind depends on (it parses your CSS to add [vendor prefixes](https://developer.mozilla.org/en-US/docs/Glossary/Vendor_Prefix) (e.g. `-webkit-` for Chrome) to it).

 1. Create the postcss configuration file:

    <Prism link={`${templateRepoPath}/postcss.config.js`}/>